Lecturer / Equality Diversity and Inclusivity Representative

 I belong to the following research groups:

 Bio:Dr. Anna Jordanous is a lecturer in the School of Computing, at the Medway campus of the University of Kent.
-She is a member of the Computational Intelligence and Future Computing research groups.
+She is a member of the Computational Intelligence and Data Science research groups.
 Her research areas include computational creativity and its evaluation, music informatics, digital humanities, knowledge modelling, Semantic Web, and natural language processing.
 Primarily she works with computational creativity - the modelling, simulation or replication of creative activities and behaviour using computational means - with a focus on the question of how to evaluate claims of computer software being creative.
 As well as writing creative software to improvise music, Dr Jordanous has contributed a highly-cited standardised procedure for evaluating creative systems.
 She also uses music information retrieval and natural language processing in her work.

 My research interests span the following areas:

 - Computational creativity (particularly with music/language) and its evaluation

 - Cognitive modelling, Knowledge Modelling and Information Retrieval

 - Machine Learning and Data Mining

 - Semantic Web and Linked Data

 - Big Data (see also the Big Data at Kent interdisciplinary research group)

 Information about becoming a postgraduate in the School of Computing is available here.